What Does Pending Mean in the Snapchat App?

 If you have just recently added someone to your Snapchat friends list, you will most likely see the Snapchat Pending notification under their name, as they haven’t accepted your friend request yet.

 But if the pending notification doesn’t go away, the person might not want to become friends on Snapchat.

 Let’s say you have added someone on Snapchat, and the Snapchat Pending notification appears after a while.
 You have noticed that you can’t send snaps to that person or use any other Snapchat feature to contact them.
 This might be because the person that you are trying to message has blocked you.

 If you’ve been blocked you can’t see the other user’s profile anymore.
-If you’re no longer their Snapchat friend you can see their Snapscore when you visit their profile.
-If you have snaps stuck in “pending” status, check their profile to investigate the problem on their end.
+If you’re no longer their Snapchat friend you can’t see their Snapscore when you visit their profile.
+If you have snaps stuck in “pending” status, check their profile to investigate whether the problem is on their end.

 3. You Don’t Have Internet Connection or The Connection Is Slow

 In case you have been friends with someone for quite some time and have been snapping with them regularly, the Snapchat Pending notification can come from Internet connection problems.